 Let me explain.

 He is our child and we love him.
 So being able to think in a strategic way in order to help him, makes it all worth it.
 My husband and I call it ‘solving the puzzle’.
 There have been so many tears shed as parents of a child with sensitivities, but if you can just solve one puzzle at a time you will get through it.
-And you’ll even get better at it.
+In fact, you’ll even get better at it.

 My husband says, “If one piece doesn’t fit, try another piece.”